 So this post is intended to point you in the exact right direction (when I’m able) or at least connect you to groups or organizations that can.

-This post will be updated regularly as I learn more about healthcare workers in need and when I can provide clear, additional information.
+This post will be updated as I learn more about healthcare workers in need and when I can provide clear, additional information.

 Please note: While this post details handmade and 3D printed options, organizations across the globe are in need of medical-grade supplies so if you have some on-hand or access to supplies, please contact your local hospitals and donate what you can.